santiagogomezl/it-manager-api/README.md

 # IT Manager API

-This API serves the store data to the IT Manager App providing users information, workstation data and tasks history
+This API serves company data to the IT Manager App, providing user information, workstation data and task history

 ## Summary

-After setting up your postgres database and seeding the store data, you can manage and retrieve the information and render it on the IT Manager App
+After setting up your postgres database and seeding the company data, you can manage and retrieve the information, and render it on the IT Manager App

 ## Endpoints

 ### Users

-`GET /api/users` will retrieve all company's users
+`GET /api/users` will retrieve all company users

-`GET /api/users/:user_id` will retrieve one single user with `id=user_id`
+`GET /api/users/:user_id` will retrieve a single user with `id=user_id`

 `POST /api/users` will create a new user